With Find My iPhone Activation Lock, your Apple ID and password is required before anyone can:

 - Reactivate and use your device

 This can help you keep your device secure, even if it's in the wrong hands, and can improve your chances of recovering it.
 Even if you erase your device remotely, Activation Lock can continue to deter anyone from reactivating your device without your permission.
 All you need to do is keep Find My iPhone turned on, and remember your Apple ID and password.
-And now with watchOS 2, you can use Activation Lock to protect your Apple Watch.
+And with watchOS 2 and later, you can use Activation Lock to protect your Apple Watch too.

 Here are answers to frequently asked questions about Find My iPhone Activation Lock on your iPhone, iPad, and iPod touch.

 How does Activation Lock work?

 When you enable Find My iPhone on your iPhone, iPad, or iPod touch, your Apple ID is securely stored on Apple’s activation servers and linked to your device.
-From that point on, your password will be required before anyone can turn off Find My iPhone on your device, erase your device, or reactivate and use your device.
+From that point on, your password is required before anyone can turn off Find My iPhone on your device, erase your device, or reactivate and use your device.

-Activation Lock is enabled automatically when you use Find My iPhone on a device using iOS 7 or later.
-You can set up Find My iPhone from your Apple device.
+Activation Lock is enabled automatically when you set up Find My iPhone.